tpascarella/sr50/docs/investing/financial-capital.md

 ## Pinch Your Pennies

-The only way to *acquire* capital is to either spend less or earn more. **You save your pennies to build up capital, which you then use to invest towards early financial freedom.**
+The only way to *acquire* capital is to either spend less or earn more.
+You save your pennies to **accumulate capital,** which you then use to invest towards solving the Financial Freedom Equation.

-A consequence of a single digit Savings Rate is that it takes forever to build up a significant amount of capital.
-Any life changing investment will require capital to do it!
+A consequence of having a single digit Savings Rate is that it takes a long time to build up a sufficient level of capital.
+Most life changing investments require significant capital!

 <details>
   <summary>Recommended Videos</summary>